apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 }
 ```

+## Older versions

+TODO

 ## Deployment

-All docs sites will eventually be deployed into a subdirectory, as configured by the `basePath` option&mdash;_https://apollographql.com/**docs/apollo-server**_, for example.
+All docs sites will eventually be deployed into a subdirectory, as configured by the `basePath` option&mdash;_https://apollographql.com/docs/apollo-server_, for example.
 [Read this guide](https://github.com/apollographql/gatsby-theme-apollo#deploying-to-a-subdirectory) to learn how to pull this off.